Casimir Funk

-Casimir Funk (Kazimierz Funk /pl/; February 23, 1884 – November 19, 1967) was a Polish biochemist generally credited with being among the first to formulate the concept of vitamins (the first being the English chemist Frederick Gowland Hopkins) after publishing a landmark medical writing in 1912.
-He highlighted these "vital amines" (or "vitamines") as critical in fighting significant diseases such as pellagra and rickets, and his analysis influenced a major shift in scientific thinking.
-His scientific work involved research in Poland, France and the United Kingdom.
+Casimir Funk (born Kazimierz Funk; August 5, 1884 – November 19, 1967) was a Polish biochemist who formulated the definitive concept of vitamins and was the first to isolate a vitamin (vitamin B1) from rice bran in 1911.
+He coined the term "vitamines" (vital amines) in his landmark 1912 medical writing, establishing a major shift in scientific thinking by proving that specific nutritional deficiencies cause diseases such as beriberi, pellagra, and rickets.
+While the English chemist Frederick Gowland Hopkins had earlier hypothesized the existence of "accessory food factors," it was Funk who provided the definitive functional theory and nomenclature.
+His scientific work involved research in interwar Poland, France, and the United Kingdom.
 In 1920, he became a citizen of the United States where he continued his work.

 Early life and education

 He was born in Warsaw (the capital of Poland), being the son of a medical specialist in dermatology.
 In 1904, at the age of twenty, he earned a doctorate in chemistry at the University of Bern.
 In his early career, he worked as a biochemist at the Pasteur Institute, the Wiesbaden Municipal Hospital, the University of Berlin, and the Lister Institute.
 Funk emigrated to New York State in 1915, moving back and forth between the United States and Europe until World War II.
 After working in that country for several years, he became a citizen of the U.S. in 1920.

 Funk came from a Jewish background.
 Retrospective reporting by a British news agency stated that, despite studying in various European countries in the context of increasing domestic antisemitism, he succeeded in his collegiate goals, without any specific obstacles hindering his efforts at those various institutions.